XDgov/data-design-standards/_visualizations/bubble-chart.md

 - Include point labels or markers for specific observations.

 guidance-not-recommended:
-- Use a bubble chart if there are an excessive number of values that result in the dots appearing illegible.
+- Don't use a bubble chart if there are an excessive number of values that result in the dots appearing illegible.

 guidance-never:
-- Let larger values obscure smaller values.
-- Use symbols for point markers that do not have a proportionate width and height.:
+- Never use symbols for point markers that do not have a proportionate width and height.:
   - A symbol that has an equal width and height is a more accurate way to present a given data value.
-- Include more than 3 sets of values in a static bubble chart.
+- Never include more than 3 sets of values in a static bubble chart.
 ---

 <p>